no-more-coffee/event-processing-challenge/README.md

 For this assignment, you will need to implement a set of components that:

-1. publish generated events,
+- [ ] publish generated events,
-1. subscribe to these events,
+- [ ] subscribe to these events,
-1. enrich them using data from various sources (HTTP API, database, and in-memory mapping),
+- [ ] enrich them using data from various sources (HTTP API, database, and in-memory mapping),
+  - [ ] common currency,
+  - [ ] player data,
+  - [ ] human-friendly description,
-1. materialize various aggregates,
+- [ ] materialize various aggregates,
-1. output events as logs.
+- [ ] output events as logs.

 ## Setup